Bekalah/cosmogenesis-learning-engine/README.md

 +## Quick Start
 +1.
 Clone this repository and open the project directory.
 +2.
 Open `index.html` in your browser.
 +3.
-Load sample demos from `data/` or craft your own dataset.
+Load sample rooms from `data/` or craft your own dataset.
 +
 Plugins live in `plugins/` and experience modules in `app/`.